-Closed Port Vs Stealth Port
+Closed Port vs Stealth Port

-A computer has many ports through which it communicates with different components attached to it such as printers, scanners, keyboards and routers etc. The ports connected to printers and other peripherals are okay as long as they do not form “things of the Internet” – meaning they are not connected to Internet.
-But if any of those computers or the peripherals is connected to the Internet, we have to make sure no one can access them without proper permissions.
-That sums up to the entire thing to “everything connects to the Internet through one or more port”.
+A computer has many ports through which it communicates with different components attached to it such as printers, scanners, keyboards, and routers, etc. The ports connected to printers and other peripherals are okay as long as they do not form “things of the Internet” – meaning they are not connected to the Internet.
+But if any of those computers or the peripherals are connected to the Internet, we have to make sure no one can access them without proper permission.
+That sums up the entire thing to “everything connects to the Internet through one or more port”.

 In my opinion, the firewalls that prevent ports of your computer networks from appearing on the Internet are the best.
 Thus, you should go for firewalls that provide stealth mode for ports rather than closed.
-I do not know why some of the ISPs are using closed modes as told to me by way of comment on my review of Comodo firewall.
+I do not know why some of the ISPs are using closed modes, as told to me by way of comment on my review of the Comodo firewall.
 If any of you have an answer, please share it with me.

 While I was totally convinced that these are the best form of protection as you can have these firewall turned on and then use a software firewall to add another layer, I now urge you to test the hardware firewall just in case your ISP too configured them to appear as closed instead of stealth mode.

-What is you opinion?
 Which firewall do you use and which do you think is the best one?
 If you think I missed something or included something that shouldn’t be here, please let me know me.